 How do I become licensed in BC as a First Responder?

-All of Priority Care First Aid’s First Responder courses INCLUDE the EMALB licensing exams at no extra charge.
-When you are complete in the course you simply apply online through the EMALB’s website for your license (also at no charge).
+All of Priority Care First Aid’s First Responder courses INCLUDE the EMALB practical licensing exams at no extra charge.
+When you are complete in the course you simply complete the license application process through the EMALB’s website.

 How do I become licensed in BC as an EMR?